statengeneraal/laws-markdown/verdrag/hong/kong/international/convention/for/the/safe/and/environmentally/sound/etc/BWBV0006256/README.md

 .2.
 Ship Recycling Facilities operating under the jurisdiction of a Party.
 2. This Convention shall not apply to any warships, naval auxiliary, or other ships owned or operated by a Party and used, for the time being, only on government non-commercial service.
 However, each Party shall ensure, by the adoption of appropriate measures not impairing operations or operational capabilities of such ships owned or operated by it, that such ships act in a manner consistent with this Convention, so far as is reasonable and practicable.
 3. This Convention shall not apply to ships of less than 500 GT or to ships operating throughout their life only in waters subject to the sovereignty or jurisdiction of the State whose flag the ship is entitled to fly.
 However, each Party shall ensure, by the adoption of appropriate measures, that such ships act in a manner consistent with this Convention, so far as is reasonable and practicable.
 4. With respect to ships entitled to fly the flag of non-Parties to this Convention, Parties shall apply the requirements of this Convention as may be necessary to ensure that no more favourable treatment is given to such ships.

 ### Article  4

 ####Controls related to Ship Recycling

+Treedt in werking op een nader te bepalen tijdstip

 1. Each Party shall require that ships entitled to fly its flag or operating under its authority comply with the requirements set forth in this Convention and shall take effective measures to ensure such compliance.
 2. Each Party shall require that Ship Recycling Facilities under its jurisdiction comply with the requirements set forth in this Convention and shall take effective measures to ensure such compliance.

 ### Article  5

 ####Survey and certification of ships

+Treedt in werking op een nader te bepalen tijdstip

 Each Party shall ensure that ships flying its flag or operating under its authority and subject to survey and certification are surveyed and certified in accordance with the regulations in the Annex.

 ### Article  6

 ####Authorization of Ship Recycling Facilities

+Treedt in werking op een nader te bepalen tijdstip

 Each Party shall ensure that Ship Recycling Facilities that operate under its jurisdiction and that recycle ships to which this Convention applies, or ships treated similarly pursuant to Article 3.4 of this Convention, are authorized in accordance with the regulations in the Annex.

 ### Article  7

 ####Exchange of information

+Treedt in werking op een nader te bepalen tijdstip

 For the Ship Recycling Facilities authorized by a Party, such Party shall provide to the Organization, if requested, and to those Parties which request it, relevant information, in regard to this Convention, on which its decision for authorization was based.
 The information shall be exchanged in a swift and timely manner.

 ### Article  8

 ####Inspection of ships

+Treedt in werking op een nader te bepalen tijdstip

 1. A ship to which this Convention applies may, in any port or offshore terminal of another Party, be subject to inspection by officers duly authorized by that Party for the purpose of determining whether the ship is in compliance with this Convention.
 Except as provided in paragraph 2, any such inspection is limited to verifying that there is on board either an International Certificate on Inventory of Hazardous Materials or an International Ready for Recycling Certificate, which, if valid, shall be accepted.
 2. Where a ship does not carry a valid certificate or there are clear grounds for believing that:

 .1. the condition of the ship or its equipment does not correspond substantially with the particulars of the certificate, and/or Part I of the Inventory of Hazardous Materials; or

 .2. there is no procedure implemented on board the ship for the maintenance of Part I of the Inventory of Hazardous Materials;   a detailed inspection may be carried out taking into account guidelines developed by the Organization.

 ### Article  9

 ####Detection of violations

+Treedt in werking op een nader te bepalen tijdstip

 1. Parties shall co-operate in the detection of violations and the enforcement of the provisions of this Convention.
 2. When there is sufficient evidence that a ship is operating, has operated or is about to operate in violation of any provision in this Convention, a Party holding the evidence may request an investigation of this ship when it enters the ports or offshore terminals under the jurisdiction of another Party.
 The report of such an investigation shall be sent to the Party requesting it, to the Administration of the ship concerned and to the Organization, so that action may be taken as appropriate.
 3. If the ship is detected to be in violation of this Convention, the Party carrying out the inspection may take steps to warn, detain, dismiss, or exclude the ship from its ports.
 A Party taking such action shall immediately inform the Administration of the ship concerned and the Organization.
 4. If a request for an investigation is received from any Party, together with sufficient evidence that a Ship Recycling Facility is operating, has operated or is about to operate in violation of any provision of this Convention, a Party should investigate this Ship Recycling Facility operating under its jurisdiction and make a report.
 The report of any such investigation shall be sent to the Party requesting it, including information on action taken or to be taken, if any, and to the Organization for appropriate action.

 ### Article  10

 ####Violations

+Treedt in werking op een nader te bepalen tijdstip

 1. Any violation of the requirements of this Convention shall be prohibited by national laws and: